-This presentation offers helpful tips for anticipating, celebrating, and reflecting on the holidays.
+This timely presentation offers helpful tips for anticipating, celebrating, and reflecting on the holidays.
 It provides strategies for remaining centered; taking maximum advantage of this special time to be with loved ones; honoring spiritual, cultural, and family traditions; and inventing new ones that carry celebrations into the future.

 The Case for Paid Family Caregiving

 Currently, about 80% of all caregiving in the United States is done by informal caregivers, namely family, friends, and neighbors.
 Often, they can’t afford the costs of formal caregivers or long-term-care settings for their loved one.
 So they take on the responsibility themselves, often to the detriment of their own health and financial and job security.

 Citing the latest research and statistics, this presentation offers a convincing argument for the importance of reimbursing family caregivers for their time and efforts and shows the greater economic and cultural implications for families and society as a whole if family caregivers are not financially supported.